willblev/willblev/README.md

-O-----O  My name is Will and I like to learn new stuff. o-----O   I also like to cook, build things, and play. o---O o-O     I am a bioinformatician (i.e. data wrangler) O           in the Single Cell Genomics Group
+O-----O  My name is Will and I like to learn new stuff. o-----O   I also like to cook, build things, and play. o---O o-O     I am a chip whisperer (sysadmin)
+   O           in the Scientific IT team
   O-o    @ National Centre for Genomic Analysis (CNAG)
- O---o                       &&
-O-----o        Centre for Genomic Regulation (CRG) o-----O               in Barcelona, Spain o---O o-O
+ O---o            in Barcelona, Spain
+O-----o
+o-----O
+ o---O
+  o-O
 </pre>